viviag/viviag.io/index.md

 I write these texts mostly in order to reflect on professional experience, polish understanding of some things or share some mathematical path.

 Texts here are [licensed](LICENSE.html).
 In essense – use as you wish but provide reference.
+**Warning**: I edit everything here, any post can be seriously changed over time.
+If you want to refer to specific fixed version, please refer with respect to [commit history](https://github.com/viviag/viviag.io/commits/main).